-When Nico returned to UC Davis to complete his graduate work, he found out that the CSSC Education for Sustainable Living Program (ESLP) had few student leaders.
+When Nico returned to the University of California (UC) Davis to complete his graduate work, he found out that the our Education for Sustainable Living Program (ESLP) had few student leaders.
 So he brought people together and even hosted many meetings in his home.
 Nico was a kind, creative, and collaborative person and will be sorely missed.
-Learn more about the Nico through his family’s website.
+Learn more about Nico through his family’s website.

-“I remember the first time I met Nico at the UC Davis CSSC Convergence over 10 years ago, his passion, brilliance, ambition, and positive optimism for how to create a more sustainable world deeply inspired me.
+“I remember the first time I met Nico at the CSSC Convergence at UC Davis over 10 years ago, his passion, brilliance, ambition, and positive optimism for how to create a more sustainable world deeply inspired me.
 I am so grateful to have had so many wonderful memories of Nico.
 My heart goes out to his family, friends and his partner Gene.”

 – Katiyana Kittay

 “Nico was an angel, he was a powerful being that moved me just through his vulnerability, his passion, and his assuredness.”

 – Kase Wheatley